frictionlessdata/datapackage/content/docs/specifications/table-schema.md

 Additional properties:

 - **bareNumber**: a boolean field with a default of `true`.
-If `true` the physical contents of this field must follow the formatting constraints already set out.
-If `false` the contents of this field may contain leading and/or trailing non-numeric characters (which implementors MUST therefore strip).
+If `true` the physical contents of this field `MUST` follow the formatting constraints already set out.
+If `false` the contents of this field may contain leading and/or trailing non-numeric characters (which implementors `MUST` therefore strip).
 The purpose of `bareNumber` is to allow publishers to publish numeric data that contains trailing characters such as percentages e.g. `95%` or leading characters such as currencies e.g. `€95` or `EUR 95`.
 Note that it is entirely up to implementors what, if anything, they do with stripped text.

 `format`: no options (other than the default).